Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 William Ramsay was a close confidant of the actual Braveheart, William Wallace.
 He signed the Declaration of Arbroath, the document that asserted popular soverignty in the face of tyrants, giving birth to the political movement libertarians continue to work for.
 He fought at Bannockburn and many other battles in the Scottish Highland Wars.
 This was a fight that lasted so long his son would secure the final victory.

-William Ramsay was there to avenge William Wallace at Bannockburn in the Scottish Highland Wars.
-His son, Alexander Ramsay would finally secure Scottish Independence, after a brutal 8 year guerrilla campaign.
-This shadow war was conducted from a network of caves he lived in with his most loyal brothers, who eventually overcame certain defeat and the life of outlaws to become masters of their own destiny.
-Those that survived at least.
+Alexander Ramsay would finally secure Scottish Independence, after a brutal 8 year guerrilla campaign, after over 40 years of fighting.
+This shadow war was conducted from a network of caves Alexander lived in, with his most loyal brothers, who eventually overcame certain defeat.
+Men of true grit willing to live the life of outlaws, for a chance to become masters of their own destiny or die in glory.

 Nick was an all American kid, and an excellent Marine.
 He was in love, and brought his beautiful fiancée to meet my grandfather before he deployed, with assurances the Ramsey family would have a table at the wedding after his tour of duty.

 In the summer of 1967, the three “brothers from another mother” deployed with the First Marine Division.
 They were assigned to a place called Da Nang, in the northern portion of South Vietnam, near the DMZ, and thus began what my father sarcastically still refers to as “Uncle Sam’s Asian Vacation”.

 They had no idea they were about to play the lead role in some of the most brutal combat of the 20th century.

 Late in the evening on January 30, 1968, a series of attacks began, and exactly 9 years before my birthday, what was later dubbed “The Tet Offensive” began.